akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 King Henry spread his hands.
 “So.
 There is your choice.
 A hard one, perhaps.
 But yours.”

-He gestured to Godfrey.
+He gestured to Beatrice.
 “You are to take time.
-Get to know him.
-Let him prove himself – or fail.
-When you are ready – truly ready – you will seal your choice.
-Not before.”
+Get to know my son.
+Let him prove himself as a man – or fail.

-=> Decide if 'I will marry' is now vs the much later 'i do' (we currently have this earlier, when godfrey walks beatrice home)

-He looked at Harold.
-“You have given permission to court her.
-That is enough for now.”

-Harold nodded slowly.

-Henry turned back to Beatrice.
-“So.
-No cup today, child.
 Go.
 Think.
-Pray, if that helps.
-When you know your own heart, we will speak again.”
+Pray.
+When truly know your own heart, you may both declare and seal your choices.
+Not before.
+You have agreed and your father has permitted it.
+That is enough for now.”

 Beatrice curtsied, her knees weak.
 “Thank you, my lord.”

 The King waved a hand.
 “Go.
 Both of you.
-I have business with Harold.”
+We have business with your father.”

-Godfrey stepped forward and offered Beatrice his arm.
-She took it, and they walked together toward the door.
+Godfrey smiled and opened the door for Beatrice.
 At the threshold, she paused and looked back.

 Henry had already turned to the fire, his broad back to the room.

-But she saw Harold’s eyes on her – tired, proud, and something like relief.
+But Beatrice saw her father’s eyes on her – tired, proud, and something like relief.

-Beatrice stepped out into the fading light.
+She stepped out into the fading twilight.

 ---

-**End of Chapter 21**
-ƒƒƒƒƒƒƒƒƒƒƒƒƒƒ
-Henry listened gravely, patiently.
-“And what would you have me do, young wolf?
-Do you wish to reject my son?”

-Beatrice shook her head.
-She looked at him intently, and there was no mocking in his voice.
-He was in many ways very like Godfrey.

-“I wish to—” Her voice faltered.
-Her throat was dry.
-She turned, almost without thinking.
-“Godfrey, would you pass me a drink.”

-For a heartbeat, no one moved.
-Then Godfrey walked to the sideboard, took up a silver cup, and poured wine from the pitcher.
-He crossed and offered it, waiting deliberately.
-Their fingers did not touch, but their eyes met and lit up. *Will you?*

-She accepted the cup, nodding solemly, its cold silver weight a sudden, heavy reality against her warm toil-worn skin.

-Beatrice stood still against the firelight, a fixed point in a changing world.
-The people seemed to retreat into the shadows as she raised the cup high, towards the rafters and beyond, offering a silent libation to a Heaven that felt very far away.

-Yet, courage came and she brought the rim to her lips, gulping the wine down in a determined rush, a frantic breath burning the back of her throat.
-She lowered the vessel, the silver ringing softly as it met her hand, her gaze clean and clear as it met the King’s eyes.

-“This is my answer, sire,” she gasped, for it stung.

-The hall was silent.
-Henry stared at her for a long moment.
-Then his face broke into a grin—a real grin of enjoyment, swift and warm.

-“She takes the cup,” he said softly, almost to himself.
-Then, louder: “Do you mean what you have just done, child?”

-Beatrice felt her cheeks burn.
-“I have answered your question, my lord.”

-Godfrey retrieved the empty silver cup.
-“By my hand, Father.”

-Henry caught the sudden, incandescent grin splitting his son’s face.
-He shook his head with a wry, appreciative smile.

-“She has sealed a betrothal,” the King said, his voice resounding with a rough pride.
-“In the old way.
-A woman takes wine from her betrothed’s hand, and she shows her will to the world.
-There is no vow more binding than that.”

-Harold’s face, which had been pale with fear, slowly changed.
-He looked at Beatrice, then at Godfrey, and a tightness in his chest left him painlessly.

-Henry clapped Godfrey on the shoulder in his excitement.
-“You chose well.”

-Then he turned to Harold, his grin still wide.
-“Well, Harold, I don’t know what they need us for.
-It seems a decision is made.”

-Harold let out a long breath—not quite a laugh, but his eyes smiled.
-“So it seems.” ƒƒƒƒƒƒƒƒƒƒƒƒƒƒ

----

 ### Plans for Departure

 Queen Matilda turned to Harold.
-“I am told, Rauthulfr, that your daughter has been worrying about you.”
+“It has reached my ear, Rauthulfr, that your welfare is of prime concern to your daughter.”

-Harold Red-Wolf looked straight ahead of him, sitting like a king on an uncomfortable throne.
+Harold Red-Wolf gazed straight ahead, at nothing in particular, sitting like a king on an uncomfortable throne.
 “For sooth?”

-“Yes, Godfrey mentioned it,” she continued.
-“He is a quiet boy, but he has a way of noticing things.”
+“Though Godfrey speaks little, he observes much, including its weight upon her.
+Accordingly, I have made two provisions.”

+Harold nodded, “Your Grace.”

-She looked at her husband briefly.
-“I have a man in mind.
+The Queen looked to her husband briefly in silent exchange.
+“I have a man in mind to strengthen your hand in this place.
 A reeve from one of my own manors, good with accounts, steady.
-He can see to the hall while your daughter is away.
+Quite capable to assist you manage the hall.
 And a cook, if you wish.
 I am told your wife’s sister might suit, else I have a dozen more.”

+Harold nodded, “Many thanks, your Grace.”

+”Your daughter shall attend Westminster Palace for a time.
+She shall observe the court’s function at first hand and enter into life there.
+Godfrey is charged with her escort on the road.”

+Beatrice’s face held many secrets, but she simply nodded.
+“Yes, my lady.”

 Harold was silent for a moment.
 Then he said, quietly, “You are most kind, your Grace.”

 “I am most practical,” Matilda said.
 “A king’s daughter-in-law should not be distracted by worry.
 It is bad for the complexion.”

-The King turned to Harold, ever the

-He reached for his wine, then set it down again.
-“One more thing.
-Stanwey will be hers.
-Godfrey will hold it in her name, as her steward, not as its lord.
-That is my gift to you, for the Severn, and for the daughter you have raised.”

-Harold’s throat tightened.
-He nodded, not trusting his voice.

 Henry rose and walked to the window.
-“The forest is a respite I must leave behind.
+“The forest is a respite I must leave behind soon, a fortnight hence.
 I have accounts to settle in Westminster before the crossing.
 There are matters in Normandy that require correction.
 A King’s work is endless.”

 Harold agreed, “as I have heard.”

-“Accordingly, I have made provision for your daughter to attend Westminster.
-She shall observe the court’s function at first hand and be entered into the record there.
-Godfrey is charged with her escort.
-You will have your new household here.”

-Beatrice’s face held many secrets, but she simply nodded.
-“Yes, my lord.”

 ---